root-0101/30_days_of_js/README.md

-# 30_days_of_js
+# j_projects

 ### What's Inside:
-Welcome to my 30-day JavaScript project challenge!
-This repository contains 30 JavaScript projects that I created as part of my journey to improve my JavaScript skills.
+Welcome to my JavaScript projects challenge!
+This repository contains JavaScript projects that I created as part of my journey to improve my JavaScript skills.
 Each project is designed to cover different aspects of JavaScript programming, from basic concepts to more advanced topics.

 ---